nickmanning214/fajita/README.md

 ### Control flow inside of templates

 We are of the belief that templates should be "logicless" and we don't think there needs to be any compromise.
-Underscore templates contain `if` statements and `each` statements.
-In fact, arbitrary javascript is allowed inside of the template.
-Directives which contain control flow is a step in the right direction, but directives in these frameworks are named so that they are still fundamentally control flow within a template.
-Symantically, naming a directive `optional` rather than `if` changes it from code to symmantic directives.
+Generally if you are using an `if` statement inside of a template, you are describing a behavior that can be symmantically explained in a directive.

+For example, the pattern:

+    <% if (showElement) { %>
+        <div>Show this element!</div>
+    <% } %>

+Can be rewritten to be:

+     <div optional="showElement">Show this element!</div>

+It is up to the Fajita library to support the "optional" directive.
+This is a better, more symmantic name than angular's `ngIf` because `if` is a vague statement that could mean anything. `optional` clearly conveys the purpose of the directive, that means the element is optionally shown based on a value.

 ## Philosophy